-Traditional benefits are still considered the cornerstone of a solid benefits package, but employees have begun looking for perks at work in addition to health, vision, and dental.
+Traditional benefits are still considered the cornerstone of a solid benefits package, but employees have begun looking for perks in addition to health, vision, and dental.

 Benefits that augment or improve quality of life, known as lifestyle benefits, hold greater and greater importance to younger employees.
 They want their jobs to provide types of insurance and perks previously considered to be private purchases, like renter’s insurance and identity theft protection.

-Likewise, they want their benefits personalized.
+Likewise, they want their benefits options to be personalized.
 Companies would be wise to use analytics to determine which offerings are being used by employees, and which aren’t, to ensure benefit options reflect who their employees are and what they are interested in.
-Not only does this mean greater utilization but it is another avenue to connect with your workforce.
+Not only does this mean greater utilization, but it is another avenue to connect with your workforce.

-Historically, the US has taken a different approach than other Western nations which has arguably been less family-friendly.
-Americans work longer hours, employers offer less paid maternity leave (not to mention paternity leave) and allowances for needs related to elder care are limited.
+Historically, the U.S. has taken a different, arguably less family friendly approach to benefits.
+Americans work longer hours, employers offer less paid maternity leave (not to mention paternity leave), and allowances for needs related to elder care are limited.

-While national policy has not evolved to match that of other nations, employee demands can’t be ignored, and private business has begun to make its own path towards providing more family-friendly benefits.
+While national policy has not evolved to match that of other nations, employee demands can’t be ignored.
+Private business has begun to make its own path towards providing more family friendly benefits.

 A few examples to consider are breast milk shipping services, a benefit becoming standard for executive-level mothers, and caregiving services for children or aging family members.
-CorporateCare Solutions is a service which partners with employers to allow employees flexibility in caring for their loved ones, resulting in fewer missed days and greater employee satisfaction.
+CorporateCare Solutions is a service which partners with employers to allow employees flexibility in caring for their loved ones, resulting in fewer missed days and greater employee satisfaction and retention.

 A key trend to take note of is the concept of wellness.
-This term is applicable to health as well which we will explore below, however, financial wellness is a notion that is overtaking the ways that employers and employees have previously thought about personal finances.
+This term is usually associated with health, however, financial wellness is a notion that is overtaking the ways that employers and employees have previously thought about personal finances.